School-based Occupational Therapy is simply defined as therapy services practiced in a learning environment/school.

 Training and workshops for Teachers and Families

-School based occupational therapists offer workshops and trainings for parents and teachers.
+School-based occupational therapists offer workshops and training for parents and teachers.
 This enables the participants to learn more about interventions and strategies.
-In addition, the workshops encourage everyone to be on the same page and they allow a team to work together with the right knowledge and skills required for the student to thrive.
+In addition, the workshops encourage everyone to be on the same page and allow a team to work together with the knowledge and skills required for the student to thrive.

 Push-in Therapy Sessions

-Push-in Therapy refers to occupational therapy sessions delivered in classrooms during the normal events of the school day.
-In this set up, the school based occupational therapist carries out the therapy sessions during class time.
+Push-in Therapy refers to occupational therapy sessions delivered in classrooms during the everyday events of the school day.
+In this setup, the school-based occupational therapist carries out the therapy sessions during class.

 Benefits of Push-in Therapy Sessions

 - It reduces the stigma for the student since (s)he will not be leaving his/her classmates.

 - It is less disruptive for the student as (s)he just seems to flow with their everyday routines.